xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

    **Prompt:**

-   > Does not require additional user-input.
+   > Does not require additional user input.

    **Result:**

    ````
    Removed header comments and reformatted code for consistent indentation and style.
 Added braces to single-line blocks, improved spacing, and clarified logic in command parsing and state machine sections.
 No functional changes were made.
    ````

    ```

    * Fix Live Monitor resizer, improve zoom UI, and fix light mode readability in Manual Mapping